terra-money/docs/docs/learn/glossary.md

 ## Active set

-The top 130 [validators](#validator) that participate in consensus and receive rewards.
+The top 130 [validators](#validator) that participate in consensus, receive rewards, and secure the blockchain.

 ## Blockchain